John Reed Clubs: John Reed Club School of Art

 During the 1932 national convention, the JRCs announced the opening of a "John Reed Club School of Art" in New York City at 450 Sixth Avenue.
 Classes were to start on November 14, 1932, for Monday evenings and Saturday afternoons.
 Instruction was open beyond JRC members.
 Instructors included Hugo Gellert, William Gropper, Louis Lozowick, and William Siegel.
-One of the students was Norman Lewis, studying from 1933–1935.
+One of the students was Norman Lewis, studying from 1933 to 1935.

 People

 By 1933, the New York chapter had 380 members, of whom some 200 were artists and the rest writers.
 The only paid job was secretary-treasurer at $15 per week.

 Officers

 The 1932 national convention elected the following JRC officers from various chapters to a "National Executive Board":